Delphos-IQ/Frontend-Assessment/README.md

+Hello.
+How are you?
+I am vincent bell from Upwork.
+My Upwork account has been suspended for an unknown reason.
+So I can't login to my Upwork account right now.
+If possible, message me on telegram or discord so I can share the test task with you.

 # Frontend coding challenge - For DelphosIQ applicants

 # The purpose of this project is to give you an opportunity to showcase your coding style with NextJS